hcuk94/henry-personal-website/_drafts/Adding-Comment-Functionality-to-My-Static-Jekyll-Blog-Using-Staticman.md

 - If the API returns an error, log an error to the user's browser console, and show the 'error' message on the form.
 - If the API returns successfully, show the 'success' message.

+This is pretty much all we need.
+We've now got the following:
+- A Staticman instance running
+- The relevant configuration files in our Repo
+- The code in our blog to display comments and a form for posting a new comment

+If you experience issues, you can use an API client such as Paw or Postman to troubleshoot the API endpoint direct.
+The logs from the Staticman API instance may help you too.
+I did encounter a couple of issues e.g. with getting the POST URL format exactly right, but after some fiddling was able to get there.

+That's all there is to it, but I've also included some optional extras below which you may want to consider.

 ## Extras
 Handling multiple branches....